cc-archive/vocabulary-legacy/src/templates/README.md

 ### Examples

-Although not much, take a look at the `Index` template (which is kind of what we're building to be the home page of CC Vocabulary).
+Although not much, take a look at the `Index` template (which is kind of what we're building to be the home page of Vocabulary).
 It uses the `Footer` and `Hello` patterns and styles the vibrant orange background using color tokens, illustrating what we're talking about.